• Skip to primary navigation

 Inside of a chocolate chip muffin gluten free

 If you make this recipe or have questions, leave me a comment down here!
+And a 5 star rating if you have loved it would help me grow the blog 😉

-And don’t forget to follow me on Facebook and tag me on Instagram if you make this or any of my recipes!
+For all the updates, follow me on Pinterest and Instagram and tag me if you make this or any of my recipes!
 I absolutely LOVE to see what you make and share it in my stories!

 Ciao!